omyro/my-ansible-repo/README.md

 # Ansible Playbooks Project

 In this project, I created Ansible playbooks for installing Apache and Git on multiple Ubuntu and Amazon Linux servers, using variables and handlers.
+I set up the architecture on AWS and configured several client servers through an Ansible controller.

 # Project Steps